-The humane solution to cat colony population expansion is trap-spay/neuter-release.
+Trap, Spay/Neuter & Return (TNR) is the humane solution to cat colony population expansion.
 CAP supports this solution with our Feral Cat Assistance Program (FCAP).
-TNR has been used successfully all over the world and is considerably more effective than the wholesale euthanasia of all ferals heretofore attempted by animal control agencies and shelters.
+TNR has been used successfully all over the world and is considerably more effective than the wholesale euthanasia of all feral or “wild” cats heretofore attempted by animal control agencies and shelters.
 In fact, TNR is an approved method of feral cat population control within the City of Houston.
 See Houston Code Secs.
 6 and 22.
-Because of our belief, CAP developed and has operated for the last ten years, a program designed to help deal with the feral cat problem in Houston.
+Because of our belief, CAP developed and has operated FCAP for the last ten years, a program designed to help deal with the feral cat problem in Houston.